Evolution of a Wellness Aficionado

 Education and Training

-- Bachelor of Science degree in Exercise Physiology (Kinesiology) with an emphasis in Psychology
+- Humboldt State University, Bachelor of Science degree Integrated Exercise Conditioning (Exercise Physiology, Kinesiology with an emphasis in Psychology)

 - Tufts University, Friedman School of Nutrition Science and Policy: Graduate Certificate, “Developing Healthy Communities – Nutrition, Behavior and Physical Activity.”